timjwsmith/fpl-assistant/replit.md

 - Default risk tolerance: Balanced

 ## Recent Changes
+- **2025-10-21**: Added fallback logic to handle transition period between gameweeks.
+When a gameweek finishes but the next gameweek's team picks aren't available yet in the FPL API, the sync now gracefully falls back to showing the most recent available data instead of failing.
 - **2025-10-20**: Fixed team sync issue where app was showing previous gameweek data after a gameweek finished.
 Manager sync now correctly detects when a gameweek has finished and fetches the next gameweek's team instead.
 - **2025-10-20**: Enhanced AI validation with retry mechanism (max 3 attempts) to ensure all recommendations comply with FPL rules (max 3 players per team, correct squad composition, budget limits).